brucereier/hacknc2024/README.md

 A service for astronomy enjoyers to come together and share pictures about their passion.

+# Why
+Beginner astronomers often find it difficult to get their foot in the door when it comes to astrophotography.
+We wanted to build a platform dedicated to helping astronomy enthusiasts find community.
+Astraloq is an event calendar, photo sharing platform, and discussion forum for astral events and community get-togethers.
+Users have the ability to attend events and connect with fellow attendees.
+Additionally, users can share and view photos of the events they're attending as another means to engage with the astronomy community.

 # How Its Made
 _React, Typescript, FastAPI, PostgreSQL, Chakra-UI, VSCode_